iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 ```

 -
 After the action, the agent begins sensing the environment for feedback.
-The first to update is the the encoder of the reaction wheel.
+The first to update is the encoder of the reaction wheel.
 There is an encoder wheel at the opposite the end of the reaction wheel's motor.
 Since the gearbox reduces the speed of rotation of the reaction wheel in exchange for multiplying the output torque, the encoder's wheel rotates faster than the reaction wheel.
 The difference in the speed of rotation between the output reaction wheel and the input encoder wheel allows the encoder to be more precise.
 Also in the motor / encoder assembley, there is an array of small magnets on the circumference of the encoder's wheel.
 The resolution of the encoder depends on the number of magnets in the circular array and the gearbox ratio.
 A Hall effect sensor produces a voltage proportional to an axial component of the magnetic field vector produced by the magnetic array.
 The encoder measures the absolute position of the wheel using two channels.
 A pair of Hall effect sensors are mounted near the surface of the encoder's wheel, such that the magnets pass by the Hall effect sensors.
 Timer 3 of the MCU is set up to work in encoder mode, with a register of the absolute position of the encoder's wheel.
 When Timer 3 is in the encoder mode, it compares the pair of channels at each rising edge of the signals to find the position.
 Therefore, we call the `encodeWheel` function with a pointer to the `Encoder` object of the reaction wheel along with the value of the counter register of Timer 3.
 The function `encodeWheel` updates the velocity field of the reaction wheel's encoder struct to be used in the LQR model as a system state.

 ```c
 encodeWheel(&(model->reactionEncoder), TIM3->CNT);